Common questions on coronavirus from those with breast cancer

-As a health professional, you can sign up to BCNA’s My Journey online tool so you can give your patients the information they need, when they need it most.
+As a health professional, you can sign up to BCNA’s My Journey so you can give your patients the information they need, when they need it most.

-To refer patients to use the tool, you must first register with BCNA.
+To refer patients to use the My Journey, you must first register with BCNA.
 You can do that here.

-To find out more about using the My Journey online tool as a health professional, please click here.
+To find out more about using My Journey as a health professional, please click here.